How to use reusable sanitary pads - our easy guide!

 That will give you a chance to get used to them, see how absorbent they are for yourself and then be able to wear them with confidence when you need to:

-So now that you've tried your pads out, been astounded and amazed at how well they performed, but what on earth do you do with your used pad?
+So now that you've tried your reusable menstrual pads out and been astounded and amazed at how well they performed.
+What on earth do you do with your used pad?

 Definitely not something to be left lying around for your mother-in-law to spot if she drops in for a cuppa.

-Here's where those handy poppers come into their own, especially if you're out and about, allowing you to popper the pads closed for discreet carrying:
+Here's where the handy poppers on your reusable cloth pads come into their own, especially if you're out and about.
+Here's how to fold a reusable pad closed:

 How to wash reusable pads